Nunavut voters head to the polls Monday in 6th general election | CBC News

 Voting results from advance polls showed 1,762 voters cast ballots early.

-On Monday, polling station hours run from 9 a.m. to 7 p.m. local time.
+Polling station hours run from 9 a.m. to 7 p.m. local time today.

 You can vote if you are a Canadian citizen, 18 years or older and have lived in Nunavut for at least one year.